EleniNtz13/Newton-s-method/README.md

 or
 	⬅️ The point is a local maximum or
-	↔️ The point is a saddle point.
+	↔️ The point is a saddle point